 Russia suffers from an epidemic of multidrug-resistant tuberculosis, a more virulent form of the disease that is resistant to two standard drugs used for treatment.
 As of 2014, 39,000 Russians had the disease—one of the worst prevalence rates in the world.

 Partners In Health in Russia, known locally as Партнеры во имя здоровья, has worked closely since 1998 with Russia’s Ministry of Health and the Division of Global Health Equity at Brigham and Women’s Hospital in Boston.
 Together we combat multidrug-resistant tuberculosis in Tomsk Oblast, a state in Siberia about the size of Poland.

-We’ve improved diagnostics to detect cases earlier, strengthened infection control procedures in hospitals and clinics, and decreased transmission of tuberculosis to HIV-positive patients.
+We’ve improved diagnostic tests to detect cases earlier, strengthened infection control procedures in hospitals and clinics, and decreased transmission of tuberculosis to HIV-positive patients.
 Our work has influenced national policy, which now places greater emphasis on quick diagnostics.

-PIH has also led trainings on the medical management of multidrug-resistant tuberculosis for hundreds of clinicians, nurses, and research staff.
-This way, we continue to spread our research and the lessons we learn to health authorities throughout Russia and neighboring countries.
+PIH also leads trainings on the medical management of multidrug-resistant tuberculosis for hundreds of clinicians, nurses, and research staff.
+This way, we continue to spread our research and the lessons we’ve learned throughout Russia and to neighboring countries.